x

 If anything good can come of a pandemic, it’s sending model railroaders back to their projects and layout rooms.
 The Whitehurst & Pine Ridge Railroad has experienced significant growth since early 2020 through evolution of operations, when staying inside seemed like the best idea.

-While temptations to acquire more right of way have been tempered, a lot of new things have emerged over the past 19 months.
-Since our last installment, track has been completed, scenery continues to develop – little bare plywood remains – and refining operations continues.
+While temptations to acquire more right of way have been tempered, a lot of new things have emerged since then.
+Track has been completed, including a couple of expansion, scenery continues to develop – the bare plywood is covered for the most part – and refining operations continues.

 Some new additions have been chronicled in the Cowcatcher: the development of lower staging (July/August 2020); the Carthage Viaduct (November/December 2020); disguising main lines (March/April 2021) and building The Times-Gazette modern-day newspaper plant (September/October 2021 and November/December 2021).